-The editor / publisher, Florence Feldman-Wood
+The Spinning Wheel Sleuth, The Handlooms Supplements, and the editor / publisher, Florence Feldman-Wood

 Although I had been spinning and weaving for many years, my main focus had been giving lectures and workshops about silk and cashmere.
 I didn’t discover antique spinning wheels till 1990, when I became fascinated by patented moving-spindle spinning wheels, such as pendulum wheels and lever-action wheels, after seeing them in an exhibit.
 I began researching them and had a couple of articles about them published in Spin-Off.
 I began The Spinning Wheel Sleuth newsletter in 1993 to continue to share what I had learned about these “weird and wonderful” devices.